German-BioImaging/guide-KVpairs-scripts/docs/gettingstarted.rst

    In fact, if you created Key-Value pairs in OMERO.web, you have used \
    namespaces without noticing it: OMERO assigns by default the \
    "client namespace" (``openmicroscopy.org/omero/client/mapAnnotation`` in full)\
-   , and allows one to edit in OMERO.web annotations in that namespace.
+   , a special namespace recognized by OMERO.web allowing to edit them.

 Let's go ahead and change that default client namespace to something else, \
 that will assign a category to our Key-Value pairs (and make the Key-Value \